thomasmarsh/swift-conway-comonad/README.md

 // consideration, i.e., a focus.
 func conway(grid: Grid) -> Bool {
-    let alive = grid.??? // A boolean indicating if the current point is alive or dead let liveCount = grid.??? // A count of the neighbors that are a live
+    let alive = grid.??? // A boolean indicating if the current point is alive or dead let liveCount = grid.??? // A count of the neighbors that are alive

     if      alive  && liveCount < 2  || liveCount > 3 { return false }
     else if alive  && liveCount == 2 || liveCount == 3 { return true }